 There’s one super quirky treat in store for you at your first Danish New Year’s party: at 12, Danes will jump off a chair or sofa.
 That’s because it’s seen as good luck to jump into the new year – and bad luck if you don’t!
 Then you can happily indulge in a slice of Kransekage, baked specially for the occasion.

 Out on the town on New Year’s Eve

 Many people eat at home, drinking a glass of Champagne after the Queen’s Speech, and then head out into town to continue their celebrations.
 But you don’t have to do it that way - you can also make the most of the many special new year’s menus on offer.

-Typically, there are many restaurants that stay open late for New Year, but this year, the latest they can be open to is 10pm.
-Many restaurants have special New Year's menus, and while other entertainment venues would typically offer special New Year packages with entrance, free bars as well as champagne and kransekage, for 2020, it is not clear which events, if any, will go ahead.
+Typically, there are many restaurants that stay open late for New Year.
+Many restaurants have special New Year's menus, and while other entertainment venues will typically offer special New Year packages with entrance, free bars as well as champagne and kransekage.

 Tivoli Gardens is open on New Year's Eve, and many of the restaurants at Tivoli have special New Year's menus.
 If you want to eat at Tivoli then it is a good idea to book well in advance, as it is usually popular.
 At 23:00, Tivoli's big New Year's fireworks display begins.